jethromari/Exercise1Repo/README.md

-# Exercise1Repo
-This is my new Exercise Repository
+Hello, this is Exercise1Repo's Repository